chapel-lang/chapelcon25-demos/ParallelIterators/01_serial/README.md

 ## What is an iterator?

 An _iterator_ is a sort of subroutine that generates, or _yields_, multiple values.
-This can be sone serially or in parallel.
+This can be done serially or in parallel.

 ```Chapel
 iter myIter() {